hunterjackson/docs/source/elastic.rst

 1. The name of the connector.
 2. The class containing the connector.
-3. Tne name of the cluster on the Elastic Search server to connect to.
+3. The name of the cluster on the Elastic Search server to connect to.
 4. The max number of task allowed for this connector.
 5. The Source topic to get records from.
 6. :ref:`The KCQL routing querying. <kcql>`